Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Discussion

 \section{Discussion}

-In this work we show that several unrelated inference learning methods can be unified via the framework of contrastive surrogates for deeply nested optimization problems.
+In this work we show that several apparently unrelated inference learning methods can be unified via the framework of contrastive surrogates for deeply nested optimization problems.
 By applying Prop.~\ref{prop:z_derivative} successively on each level we obtain the following corollary as one consequence of this framework: \begin{corollary} Let $\ell$ be differentiable and $E_k$, $k=1,\dotsc,L$, satisfy the assumptions in Prop.~\ref{prop:z_derivative}, then we have

-\end{corollary} Thus, the methods discussed in Sections~\ref{sec:nested} and~\ref{sec:first_order} are equivalent to standard back-propagation in their respective limit case (and are expected to approximate back-propagation for small but finite values $\beta_k$ and $\tau_k$).
+\end{corollary} Thus, the methods discussed in Sections~\ref{sec:nested} and~\ref{sec:FenchelBP} are equivalent to standard back-propagation in their respective limit case (and approximate back-propagation for sufficiently small values $\beta_k>0$).
 Hence, constructive arguments specific to a proposed method (such as the ones given in~\citep{xie2003equivalence,zach2019contrastive}) are not strictly necessary.
 Additionally it follows, that back-propagation can be extended to rely solely on one-sided directional derivatives instead of regular (strong) derivatives of the activation function.